EBSCOHost

 Tip

-To ensure reproducibility, consider including the EBSCO database used (e.g., Business Source Complete) in the database field.
+To ensure reproducibility, report the EBSCO database used (e.g., Business Source Complete) in the database field.

 Best Practices and Recommendations